 The natural chelator was effective at eliminating arsenic, antimony, bismuth, cadmium, lead, mercury, nickel and uranium, with mean percentage elimination in the post-urine and faeces samples ranging from 67 per cent to 7,409 per cent.
 In comparison to other synthetic chelators with known side effects, this natural chelator had literally no side effects and is seen to play an important role in the oral chelation of young children with learning difficulties, ADD, ADHD, autism and other forms of metals toxicity.
 Its use in such cases in the United States has shown promise even with hypersensitive children.

 Heavy Metal poisoning is now so common that it is literally impossible to avoid it.
-Even newborn babies have been shown to have heavy metals as soon as they emerge from their mother’s womb, as well as receiving mercury from breastfeeding.
-A recent report published by Reuters from the U.S.Environmental Working Group showed that blood samples of umbilical blood taken by the American Red Cross from ten babies contained an average of 287 contaminants, including mercury, fire retardants, pesticides and the Teflon chemical PFOA5.
+Even newborn baby Eskimos have been shown to have heavy metals as soon as they emerge from their mother’s womb, as well as receiving mercury from breastfeeding.
+A recent report published by Reuters from the U.S.Environmental Working Group showed that blood samples of umbilical blood taken by the American Red Cross from ten babies contained an average of 287 contaminants, including mercury, fire retardants, pesticides and the Teflon chemical PFOA5 – the paper is entitled: Present for Life: Hazardous Chemicals in Umbilical Cord Blood.

-Other research has shown a positive correlation between mercury levels in a mother’s breast milk and the number of dental amalgams in her mouth.
-The mean levels of mercury in milk of amalgam-free mothers was
+Other research has shown a positive correlation between mercury levels in a mother’s breast milk and the number of dental amalgams in her mouth – the research is entitled: Does Mercury From Amalgams Get into the Mother’s Breast Milk?

 Chemists like Dr Boyd Haley remind us of the hard reality that “thiomersal (the vaccine preservative containing 50 per cent mercury) exposure results in toxic biochemical effects that fit very well with the biochemical observations seen in autistic children.
 These are: